 Actually, except for occasionally cyberstalking me, Sandeen has pretty much avoided responding to my posts.
 I guess being humiliated as much as he has been will do that to a fellow.

 I decided to avoid responding to her for the most part because feeding the trolls just results in more trolling.
 This, by the way, is going to be my first and only post on Jennifer just for that reason.
-Many have been sucked into responding to her as if she’ll respond to facts or reason, but her world view is set in stone — then there’s just flame wars.
+Many have been sucked into responding to her as if she’ll respond to facts or reason, but her worldview is set in stone — then there are just flame wars.
 There is no point in getting angry at her — it just feeds whatever empty spot she has in her soul that needs attention, even if it’s the negative attention that a flame troll engenders.

 And feeling humiliated by her?
 Wow — just delusional.
-But, I guess the idea that I’m spending a lot of time fretting over what she writes feeds that desire for attention, and a need for powerful relevance.
+But, I guess the idea that I’m spending a lot of time fretting over what she writes feeds that desire for attention and a need for powerful relevance.

 Well, I wrote her church at one point, and Jennifer posted part of the letter that I cc’d her on.
-(The whole letter and her response is here.)
-I was absolutely amazed to find out that Jennifer was staff at The Church of the Advent of Christ the King — a church that’s listed as a member of the The Oasis, The LGBT Ministry of the Episcopal Diocese of Newark as a “Welcoming Congregation.”
+(The whole letter and her response are here.)
+I was absolutely amazed to find out that Jennifer was staff at The Church of the Advent of Christ the King — a church that’s listed as a member of The Oasis, The LGBT Ministry of the Episcopal Diocese of Newark as a “Welcoming Congregation.”

 In other words, The Church of the Advent of Christ the King is supposed to be welcoming of transgender people, but their then staff member was slamming misgendering transgender, as well as transsexual people who don’t identify as transgender, in her blog.